A review of Qantas Flight QF1 from Dubai (DXB) to London Heathrow (LHR)

 There was a selection of Australian wines (2 reds, 2 whites and 1 dessert), and I had a glass of a Hunter Valley Shiraz which was lovely.

-We asked not to be woken up for breakfast, but the request backfired as breakfast started being served a good 2h30 before landing and everyone was awake and quite loud.
+We asked not to be woken up for breakfast during our Qantas QF1 flight, but the request backfired as breakfast started being served a good 2h30 before landing and everyone was awake and quite loud.
 I understand that the end was near for those flying all the way from Sydney, but for those catching the red-eye from Dubai to London, it was far from ideal.
 And I am used (and grateful) for British Airways’ letting you have breakfast 1h to 40 minutes prior to landing, so this was pretty strange.

 I ended up having some fruit, a lovely peach juice and an espresso coffee.
 There was also a (seriously) extensive selection of teas available.